giga-sec/gigaSec-Tech-Notes/3. Notes/HTTP in Detail.md

 ---
 HTTP is the **set of rules** used for **==communicating with [[Web server and different ways we make request to it|web servers]] for the sending of webpage data==, whether that is HTML, Images, Videos, etc**.

-HTTP is stateless (doesn't keep track of previous requests) therefore can't remember who you are, thus [[Why are cookies used in HTTP|cookies]] are used to remember you .
+HTTP is **stateless (doesn't keep track of previous requests)** therefore can't remember who you are, thus [[Why are cookies used in HTTP|cookies]] are used to remember you .

 ### [[How communication happens between webserver and client-user]]
-To access a website, you send a [[HTTPS example of REQUEST by CLIENT to webserver|request]] to the webserver.
-It will give a [[HTTPS example of RESPONSE from WEBSERVER to client-user|response]] to you and if the response is Ok, the files that's required to display the website will be sent to your computer.
+To access a website, you send a [[HTTPS REQUEST by CLIENT to webserver example|request]] to the webserver.
+It will give a [[HTTPS RESPONSE from WEBSERVER to client-user example|response]] to you and if the response is Ok, the files that's required to display the website will be sent to your computer.